ISAITB/docs-tdl/source/expressions/index.rst

       :ref:`organisation properties<test-case-expressions-organisation>`, :ref:`system properties<test-case-expressions-system>`
       or :ref:`actor configuration<test-case-expressions-actor>`).

 Processing of a variable as a template (i.e. checking it for placeholders and populating them from the context to produce the result) can take place wherever expressions are supported.
 This includes :ref:`assignments<tdl-step-assign>`, :ref:`providing inputs<handlers-inputs-outputs>`, :ref:`conditions<tdl-step-if>` and receiving or providing information through :ref:`user interactions<tdl-step-interact>`.
 By default expressions don't perform template processing (i.e. the expression's result is returned as-is).
-To make an expression treat its result as a template for placeholder replacement you need to specify the ``asTemplate`` attribute with a value of "true".
+To make an expression treat its result as a template for placeholder replacement you need to specify the ``asTemplate`` attribute with a value of "true" as we saw in the earlier example.
 The following examples illustrate use of templates within various expressions:

 .. code-block:: xml